Characteristic Points of Recursive Systems: Eigenpoints

 \begin{proof} We can assume that no partial $\partial G_i/\partial y_j$ is zero.
 The direction $(\Leftarrow)$ follows from Lemma \ref{ev of J(x,Tx)} (d).
 To prove the direction $(\Rightarrow)$ assume $(a,\mathbf{b}) \neq (\rho,\pmb{\tau})$.
-By Lemma \ref{structure of CP} one has two cases to consider: \begin{thlist} \item[I] $a \ge \rho$ and for all $i$, $b_i > \tau_i$ \item[II] $a < \rho$ and for all $i$, $b_i > T_i(a)$. \end{thlist}
+By Lemma \ref{structure of CP} one has two cases to consider: \begin{thlist} \item[I] $a > \rho$ and for all $i$, $b_i > \tau_i$ \item[II] $a \le \rho$ and for all $i$, $b_i > T_i(a)$. \end{thlist}

 For (I), $(\rho,\pmb{\tau})$ is in the interior of the domain of $\bG$, so by Lemma \ref{ev of J(x,Tx)} (b) it is a characteristic point.
-However this contradicts Lemma \ref{antichain} which says the characteristic points form an antichain.
+However this contradicts Proposition \ref{antichain} which says the characteristic points form an antichain.

-For (II), from the equations
+For (II), {}from the equations

 one can apply a multivariate version of the mean value theorem to derive:

 with $\bfv_{ij} = \big(v_{ij}(1),\ldots,v_{ij}(m)\big)$ satisfying

 Clearly \eqref{1 is ev} shows that $\lambda = 1$ is an eigenvalue of $\left(\dfrac{\partial G_i}{\partial y_j}(a,\mathbf{v}_{ij})\right)$, and from the properties of the $\bfv_{ij}$ we see that for all $i,j$